Safety Education Unit Supervisor: Ofc. Atchley

 Neighborhood Watch operates to educate participants in the principles of deterrence, delay, and detection.
-The program depends on a communication network organized with three levels of participants – the resident, block captains, and the Crime Prevention Program.
+The program depends on a communication network organized with three levels of participants – the resident, coordinator, and the Safety Education Unit.
 Vigilante actions are in no way condoned by the Neighborhood Watch Program.
-No one is asked to take personal risks or be a hero.
+No one is asked to take personal risks.

 Organizing A Program

-Contact the Crime Prevention Office for an appointment to discuss setting boundaries for your neighborhood watch area.
-Crime Prevention will issue copies of survey forms to be completed in the designated area.
+Contact the Safety Education Unit for an appointment to discuss setting boundaries for your neighborhood watch area.

-Block Captains visit each home in their area telling residents that they are interested in discouraging crime in the neighborhood by forming a Neighborhood Watch.
-Block Captains ask for help towards this goal by residents signing the survey form furnished by Crime Prevention.
+Neighborhood Watch Coordinators visit each home in their area telling residents that they are interested in discouraging crime in the neighborhood by forming a Neighborhood Watch.
+Neighborhood Watch Coordinators ask for help towards this goal by inviting residents to attend the meetings.

-Block Captain Coordinator contacts the Crime Prevention Office for dates and time for large area meeting.
+Neighborhood Watch Coordinator contacts the Safety Education Unit for dates and time for large area meeting.